sound-scape-explorer/sound-scape-explorer.github.io/docs/requirements/02-ubuntu.md

 > **Note**
 >
-> Press `Enter` when you are prompted to add the apt repository.
+> Press `Enter` when you are prompted to add the apt repository

 ```shell
 sudo apt install software-properties-common -y && \